scordio/jimfs-junit-jupiter/README.md

 The default behavior of the annotation is equivalent to using `JimfsTempDirFactory` directly:
-`tempDir` is resolved into an in-memory temporary directory based on Jimfs, appropriately configured for the current operating system.
+`tempDir` is resolved into an in-memory temporary directory based on Jimfs, appropriately configured for the current platform.

 For better control over the underlying in-memory file system, `@JimfsTempDir` offers an optional `value` attribute that can be set to the desired configuration, one of:
+* `DEFAULT`: based on the corresponding [configuration parameter](#default-jimfs-configuration) (default)
-* `FOR_CURRENT_PLATFORM`: appropriate to the current operating system (default)
+* `FOR_CURRENT_PLATFORM`: appropriate to the current platform
 * `OS_X`: for a Mac OS X-like file system
 * `UNIX`: for a UNIX-like file system
 * `WINDOWS`: for a Windows-like file system

-For example, the following defines a Windows-like temporary directory regardless of the operating system the test is running on:
+For example, the following defines a Windows-like temporary directory regardless of the platform the test is running on:

 ```java